jmoscola/First-Smart-Contract-Guide/docs/interacting_with_smart_contract.md

     <br>
     ![Confirm the transaction in MetaMask](images/interacting_with_smart_contract/small/3b_confirm_transaction.png){ loading=lazy width="600" }
     <br><br>
-4. If the transaction is successful, you'll see message in the console window indicating the transaction is complete.
+4. If the transaction is successful, you'll see a message in the console window indicating the transaction is complete.
 Expanding the message will reveal additional information, including the text that is emitted by the **updatedMessage** event.
     <br>
     ![Successful transaction](images/interacting_with_smart_contract/small/4_transaction_success.png){ loading=lazy width="600" }
     <br>